-Two existing electrical cabinets with traffic loops would be replaced (Appendix A: Sheet E-1, E-2, ED-1, EQ-1).
+Two existing electrical cabinets with traffic loops would be replaced (Appendix A: Sheet E-1, E-2, E-3, E-4, E-5, ED-1, ED-2, and EQ-1.
 The existing electrical cabinet at PM 42.95 contains a traffic census station.
 This cabinet would be replaced with a larger cabinet on the existing foundation, the roadway traffic loops would be replaced, and the system would be updated to include truck classification.
 At PM 49.35, the existing cabinet would be replaced with a new one of the same size on the existing foundation and the roadway traffic loops would be replaced.
+At the intersection of Little Lake Rd. and SR 1, the traffic loops will be replaced on both directions of SR 1, and on both the eastbound and westbound directions of Little Lake Rd.
+The replacement of 2 of the curb ramps will cause the pedestrian push-button heights to be out of ADA compliance, so those will be adjusted.
+The adjustment of those will cause the whole intersection to change to touch-free, ADA-accessible pedestrian signals.
 There is a Call Box with an ADA pad located at PM 40.87 in the southbound turnout.
 The ADA pad would be removed and the Call Box pole would be temporarily relocated by the controlling agency (Mendocino SAFE) during the cold plane/paving operations and then reinstalled in the original location after those activities are complete.